stacks-network/docs/docs/nodes-and-miners/run-a-node.md

 ### Bitcoin node configuration

 In the `.env` file there is the variable `BITCOIN_BLOCKCHAIN_FOLDER`.
 As the bitcoin blockchain can be large (over 500GB) you optionally change this variable to any location of your choosing.
-If you have previously used the [bitcoin core application](https://bitcoin.org/en/bitcoin-core/) and already have the bitcoin blockchain synced, you can use the same data folder and avoid redownloading the entire bitcoin blockchain.
+If you have previously used the [bitcoin core application](https://bitcoin.org/en/bitcoin-core/) and already have the bitcoin blockchain synced, you can use the same data folder and avoid re-downloading the entire bitcoin blockchain.

 ## **Accessing the services**